jimmy-liew1/my-notes/content/Azure/availability zones.md

 In the world of cloud computing, hardware failures and local disasters are inevitable.
 To mitigate these risks, Microsoft Azure provides **Availability Zones** as a high-availability solution.
 By distributing applications and data across physically separate locations within a single region, organizations can ensure that their services remain operational even if an entire data center experiences a power outage, cooling failure, or network disruption.

 ## Physical Infrastructure and Resiliency
-An Availability Zone is not just a logical label; it represents a distinct physical location within an [[azure region|Azure regions]].
+An Availability Zone is not just a logical label; it represents a distinct physical location within an [[azure region|Azure region]].
 Each zone is composed of one or more datacenters equipped with independent infrastructure.
 - **Independent Power & Cooling:** Each zone operates on its own utility grid and cooling systems to prevent a single point of failure from affecting the entire region.
 - **Fault and Update Domains:** At a technical level, a zone acts as a combination of a [[fault domain]] and an [[update domain]], ensuring that both unplanned hardware failures and planned maintenance do not take down all instances of a service simultaneously.
 - **The Rule of 3:** To guarantee a high level of resiliency, any Azure region that supports this feature is required to have a minimum of **three separate availability zones**.